Associate Professor of Marketing

 BS, Engineering, United States Military Academy at West Point, 1981

-Edward J. Fox is associate professor of marketing and the W.R. & Judy Howell director of the JCPenney Center for Retail Excellence at the Southern Methodist University (SMU) Cox School of Business.
+Edward J. Fox is associate professor of marketing and W.R. & Judy Howell Director of the JCPenney Center for Retail Excellence at Southern Methodist University's Cox School of Business.
 His research focuses on retail management, shopping behavior, and statistical analysis.
 Professor Fox earned PhD and MA degrees from the Wharton School at the University of Pennsylvania, MBA and MS degrees from Northwestern University, and a BS degree from the United States Military Academy at West Point.

 Professor Fox’s articles have appeared in top academic journals including the Journal of Marketing, Journal of Marketing Research, Marketing Science, Operations Research, Journal of Business, and Journal of Retailing, as well as in the trade press.
-His observations about marketing and retailing have been carried in the New York Times, Business Week, Wall Street Journal, USA Today, Fox News, Newsweek Japan, Fast Company magazine, the Diane Rehm Show, NPR Marketplace, the Christian Science Monitor, and Women’s Wear Daily, among others.
-He has also consulted with a number of companies about marketing and retail management.
+His observations about marketing and retailing have been carried in the New York Times, Bloomberg Business Week, Wall Street Journal, USA Today, Fox News, Newsweek Japan, Fast Company magazine, the Diane Rehm Show, NPR Marketplace, the Christian Science Monitor, and Women’s Wear Daily, among others.
+He has also consulted with a number of companies about retail management and marketing.

-Before coming to the SMU Cox School, Professor Fox was research director of the Center for Retail Management and Adjunct Assistant Professor of Marketing at the J.L.
+Before coming to the SMU Cox School, Professor Fox was research director of the Center for Retail Management and adjunct assistant professor of marketing at the J.L.
 Kellogg School of Management at Northwestern University.
-He worked extensively with a leading grocery retailer and several packaged goods manufacturing companies to re-engineer “category management,” a market-driven approach to packaged goods retailing.
-Professor Fox co-wrote the “Category Management Implementation Guide Series,” a set of practical guides to category management implementation.
+He worked extensively with a leading grocery retailer and a consortium of packaged goods manufacturers to re-engineer “category management,” a market-driven approach to packaged goods retailing.
+Professor Fox also co-wrote the “Category Management Implementation Guide Series,” a set of practical guides to category management implementation.

 Retail Management, including assortment, pricing, promotion, and store location decisions